mekanika/skematic/README.md

 // Typescript Error:
 // Object literal may only specify known properties,
-// and 'some_junk' does not exist in type ISimpleHero
+// and 'sOmeJUNKK' does not exist in type ISimpleHero
 ```

 ## Install